MubashirSakhi/clothing_scraper/readme.md

-Puppeteer Scrapper
+# Puppeteer Scrapper

-the code is to scrape pk.khaadi.com unstiched lawns;
+The code is to scrape pk.khaadi.com unstiched lawns

-the ideas is to scrape multiple untiched laws and add to wordpress;
+The ideas is to scrape multiple untiched laws and add to wordpress